 Thermal imaging cameras are also used to detect hot spots within a structure.
 These cameras can identify temperature variations in walls, ceilings, or floors, revealing areas where fire may still be smoldering or where the fire could spread next.
 This capability helps firefighters quickly address areas that need attention, preventing the fire from spreading and saving valuable time in the process.

-By identifying hidden pockets of fire, thermal cameras help fire teams stay a step ahead, allowing them to contain the fire before it grows out of control.
+By identifying hidden pockets of fire, fire thermal imaging camera systems help fire teams stay a step ahead, allowing them to contain the fire before it grows out of control.
 This increases the overall safety of both firefighters and the surrounding community, making the firefighting operation more efficient and effective.

 Ⅱ. Improving Firefighter Safety

 Firefighting is one of the most dangerous professions, with responders constantly at risk of injury or death due to falling debris, structural collapse, and hidden fire dangers.
-Thermal imaging cameras play a pivotal role in enhancing firefighter safety by allowing them to visualize threats before they become life-threatening.
+A fire service thermal imaging camera plays a pivotal role in enhancing firefighter safety by allowing them to visualize threats before they become life-threatening.

 Navigating Through Dangerous Environments